-The Master Planning page is divided into two main sections; to the right side of your resources and projects list is an interactive timeline referred to as the Allocations Timeline.
-Each colored bar is a visual representation of how your resources are allocated over a selected period of time.
+The Resource Center page is divided into two main sections; to the right side of your Team Member or Projects list is an interactive timeline.
+Within this timeline, each colored bar is a visual representation of how your resources are allocated over a selected period of time.

 - When the Team Members tab is selected, the timeline provides an overview of workloads and availability.
 The percentage of time and number of hours allocated to each resource is shown and you can immediately identify those who are overallocated.